-When a fish bone gets stuck in your throat, it can be painful and frightening.
-Fortunately, this is so common that there are established tips and tricks for getting fish bones unstuck.
+If a fish bone gets stuck in your throat, it can be painful and worrying.
+However, this is so common that there are established tips and tricks for getting fish bones unstuck.

 If you have a fish bone stuck in your throat, you’ll probably feel it.
 You may also experience any of the following symptoms: